You landed here because you wanted to know if there was a French Walmart in Paris or France or something similar!

 You name it; Carrefour hypermarché has it.

 The following are some of the goods and services you might find at a Carrefour hypermarchés in France.
-Not every Carrefour has these offerings; it just depends on the store and location.
+Not every Carrefour has all of these offerings; it depends on the store and location.
+For instance, not all carrefours have a gas station.

-- Self-checkouts: Most hypermarkets have a scanner gun that you pick up at the store entrance.
+- Self-checkouts: Many, if not most, hypermarkets have a scanner gun you pick up at the store entrance.
 It’s self-service.
 All you do is scan your fidelity card to check one out.
 You then scan all your items as you place them in your

 - Catering services: Carrefour has a pretty good selection of platters perfect for Cocktail dînatoire, birthday parties and other events.
-They include Sushi platters, charcuterie platters, seafood platters, cheese platters, and other buffet and cocktail finger food platters.
+They include Sushi, charcuterie, seafood, cheese, and other buffet and cocktail finger food platters.

 - Meal kit delivery service: Carrefour has a meal kit delivery service similar to Hello Fresh called Quitoque (KEY-TOKH)